LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 ---
 ## Site search with suggestions

 We have all encountered those site search patterns where as we start typing or focus on the input, a box displays underneath the input and it will filter suggestions based upon the characters typed into the input.
-All major search engines use these patterns, so when you Google something, Bing it (that will never sound right) or whatever else, you'll typically start typing in an input and it will display suggestions, based upon matching the characters you have typed.
+All major search engines use these patterns, so when you Google something, Bing it (that will never sound right) or whatever else, you'll typically start typing into an input and it will display suggestions, based upon matching the characters you have typed against suggestions.
 They are of course also very common on eCommerce sites and most sites where there is a tonne of content.

 Functionally, they act almost identical to the combobox pattern, with one major difference, a `combobox` with a `listbox` displays a list of items with `role="option"` and it will do something on that page or set a selection when a user makes their choice, a site search with suggestions will navigate to a new page; be that a results page or directly to the exact page.